saeedghadiri/outline-bridge-server/README.md

 1. Run `docker-compose up -d`.
 1. Open Outline Manager and change the server hostname to the bridge server IP address.

-Important: After updating the hostname in the Outline Manager application, remove old keys and generate them again.
+After updating the hostname in the Outline Manager application, remove old keys and generate them again.

 ### Docker images